-Continuous integration involves committing code changes to master or trunk regularly, triggering a build if applicable and testing the software each time.
+Continuous integration involves committing code changes to master or trunk regularly, triggering a build if applicable and ensuring the software quality each time.
 To really reap the benefits of CI, your team members should aim to commit changes at least daily.
-However, even on a small team, doing this level of testing manually would place considerable demand on testers and involve very repetitive work.
+However, even on a small team, doing this level of automation testing manually would place considerable demand on QA engineers and involve very repetitive work.
 This is where automated testing comes in.

-Automation is ideal for repetitive tasks and produces more consistent results than manual testing, as people inevitably risk missing details or performing tests inconsistently when asked to do the same steps over and over again.
+Automation testing is ideal for repetitive tasks and produces more consistent results than the manual process, as people inevitably risk missing details or performing checks inconsistently when asked to do the same steps over and over again.

-While automated testing cuts out a lot of boring, repetitive tasks it doesn't make your testers redundant.
-As well as defining and prioritizing test cases, testers are involved in writing automated tests, often in collaboration with developers.
-Testers are also needed for tests that cannot be automated, as we’ll discuss later.
+While automated testing cuts out a lot of boring, repetitive tasks it doesn't make your QA engineering team redundant.
+As well as defining and prioritizing related cases, QA team is involved in writing automated tests, often in collaboration with developers.
+Engineers are also needed for the parts that cannot be automated, as we’ll discuss later.

 It’s much easier to fix an issue soon after it’s been introduced as this avoids more code being written on top of a bad foundation.
 It’s also more efficient for your team to make changes before they move onto the next thing and lose their context.

-Many automated testing tools support integration with CI/CD tools, so you can feed the test data into the pipeline and run the tests in stages, with results provided after each step.
+Many automated build testing tools support integration with CI/CD tools, so you can feed the test data into the pipeline and conduct testing in stages, with results provided after each step.
 Depending on your CI tool, you can also choose whether to move a build to the next stage based on the outcome of the tests in the previous step.

-To get the most out of your pipeline, it generally makes sense to order your tests so that the fastest tests run first.
-This gives you feedback sooner and makes for more efficient use of test environments, as you can ensure initial tests have passed before running longer, more involved tests.
+To get the most out of your pipeline through automated testing, it generally makes sense to order your build tests so that the fastest ones run first.
+This gives you feedback sooner and makes for more efficient use of test environments, as you can ensure initial tests have passed before running longer, more involved ones.

 When considering how to prioritize both creation and running of automated tests, it’s helpful to think in terms of the testing pyramid.

-Although the naming might not be accurate, the premise is sound: start with a strong foundation of automated unit tests that are quick and simple to run, before progressing to tests that are both more complex to write and take longer to run, and finish with a small number of the most complex tests.
-What types of tests should you consider?
+Although the naming might not be accurate, the premise is sound: start with a strong foundation of automated unit tests that are quick and simple to run, before progressing to those that are both more complex to write and take longer to run, and finish with a small number of the most complex checks.
+What types of CI/CD testing should you consider?
 Let’s explore the options.

 Also known as full-stack tests, end-to-end tests look at the entire application.
-While these tests can be run through the GUI, they don’t have to be; an API call can also exercise multiple parts of the system (although APIs can also be tested with integration tests).
+While they can be run through the GUI, they don’t have to be; an API call can also exercise multiple parts of the system (although APIs can also be checked with integration tests).
 The testing pyramid recommends having a smaller number of these tests, not only because they take longer to run but also because they tend to be brittle.

-Any change to the user interface can break these tests, resulting in unhelpful noise in your test results and time required to update the test.
-It pays to design end-to-end tests carefully, and with an understanding of what has already been covered by lower level tests, so that they provide the greatest value.
+Any change to the user interface can break these tests, resulting in unhelpful noise in your build test results and time required to update them.
+It pays to design end-to-end tests carefully, and with an understanding of what has already been covered by lower level build testing, so that they provide the greatest value.